ergoplatform/ergo-scala-compiler/README.md

 ```

 ### Verified contract code in a separate method call
-For verified contract compilation is done differently.
+For verified contracts, the compilation is done differently.
 Formal verification is done using Stainless in [ergo-contracts](https://github.com/ergoplatform/ergo-contracts).
 Verified contract code can be compiled by providing the method call where contract code resides.
 ```scala
   def buyerContractInstance(tokenId: Coll[Byte], tokenAmount: Long, pkA: SigmaProp): ErgoContract =
     ErgoContractCompiler.compile { context: Context =>